The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-release.md

 # OPTIONS

--a enable attach more, the released email will be sent as an attachment to the user.
+-a enable attach mode, the released email will be sent as an attachment to the user.
 -h display the help
 -d path to the quarantined directory, it can